Firefighters make progress against massive blaze in California ahead of warming weather

 “We question living here for sure,” Ward said of his ranch in Cohasset.
 But generations have remained since his wife’s great-grandfather settled there in 1905, and he isn’t the one to leave, he said.

 Rodriguez reported from San Francisco.
-AP writers Tran Nguyen and Rebecca Boone contributed.
+AP writers Eugene Garcia, Tran Nguyen and Rebecca Boone contributed.